jonnonz1/nz-statute-book/acts/public/1992/mental-health-compulsory-assessment-and-treatment-act-1992.md

   (h) prescribing offences in respect of the contravention of or non-compliance with any regulation made under this Act or any requirement or direction made or given pursuant to any such regulation:
   (i) prescribing fines not exceeding in respect of any such offence $500 and, in the case of a continuing offence, $50 for every day on which the offence has continued:
   (j) providing for such matters as are contemplated by or necessary for giving full effect to this Act and for its due administration.
-(2) Any regulations made under this section may apply generally, or may apply or be applied from time to time by the Minister, by notice in the Gazette, in respect of any particular hospital or other place or any particular class of patient; and any such notice may be revoked or varied at any time in like manner.
+(2) Any regulations made under this section may apply generally, or may apply or be applied from time to time by the Minister, by notice, in respect of any particular hospital or other place or any particular class of patient; and any such notice may be revoked or varied at any time in like manner.
 (3) The operation of any regulations made under this section may, if so provided in the regulations, be wholly suspended until they are applied by the Minister by notice pursuant to subsection (2).
+(4) The following are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements):
+  (a) regulations under this section:
+  (b) a notice under subsection (2).

 ### 136 Application of other Acts
 Except as expressly provided in this Act, nothing in this Act shall limit or affect in any way the provisions of any other Act.